 CVE-2026-1051: CWE-352 Cross-Site Request Forgery (CSRF) in satollo Newsletter – Send awesome emails from WordPress

 CVE-2026-1051 is a medium-severity Cross-Site Request Forgery (CSRF) vulnerability affecting all versions up to 9.
 1. 0 of the WordPress plugin 'Newsletter – Send awesome emails from WordPress' by satollo.
 The vulnerability arises from missing or incorrect nonce validation in the hook_newsletter_action() function, allowing unauthenticated attackers to trick logged-in users into unsubscribing newsletter subscribers via forged requests.
 Exploitation requires user interaction but no authentication by the attacker.
-While the impact is limited to integrity (unauthorized unsubscriptions), it does not affect confidentiality or availability.
-No known exploits are currently reported in the wild.
-European organizations using this plugin in their WordPress environments should prioritize patching or applying mitigations to prevent abuse, especially those relying heavily on newsletter communications.
+While no known exploits are currently reported in the wild, the vulnerability can impact newsletter subscriber management integrity.
+European organizations using this plugin on WordPress sites should prioritize patching or implementing mitigations to prevent unauthorized subscriber unsubscriptions.
 Countries with high WordPress usage and significant digital marketing activities are more likely to be affected.
-Mitigation involves updating the plugin once a patch is available or implementing custom nonce validation and user interaction safeguards in the interim.
+The CVSS score is 4.
+3, reflecting a medium severity due to limited impact on confidentiality and availability but a potential integrity impact on subscriber data.

 AI Analysis